romeomugwaneza/design-patterns-java/README.md

 - Objects can be logged.
 Added to a list(or any other DS)
 - Command objects can be used to undo/redo functionality.
 - Command objects can be replayed.

+### 4. Observer Pattern

+Used when a state of an object changes and you need to notify others.